 4:30 - 4:45 – Completion of workshop evaluations

-- To learn about two kinds of empathy and the consequences of each on child development.
+- To be able to define two kinds of empathy and the consequences of each on child development.

-- To recognize parameters that have an impact on the form a narrative can take in the serviced of learning how to use and help parents use a form that best children’s growth, adaptation to stress and well-being.
+- To identify two parameters that have an impact on the form a narrative can take in the serviced of learning how to use and help parents use a form that best children’s growth, adaptation to stress and well-being.

-- To help adult clients who are parents, grandparents and other caretakers use narrative forms most likely to bolster resilience in children.
+- To describe two ways of helping adult clients who are parents, grandparents and other caretakers use narrative forms most likely to bolster resilience in children.

-- To learn to construct an adversity genogram with parents and families.
+- To define the construction an adversity genogram with parents and families.

-- To understand the science and philosophy behind using “playlistening” with children and the adults who care for them.
+- To list two key concepts from the science and philosophy behind using “playlistening” with children and the adults who care for them.

-- To help children master challenging emotions and physical tension by initiating healing play and help parents/other caretakers do this.
+- To identify two ways they can help children master challenging emotions and physical tension by initiating healing play and help parents/other caretakers do this.

-- To explore how helping professionals’ own early play experience influences our work with children, parents and other caretakers.
+- To identify two ways the helping professionals’ own early play experience influences our work with children, parents and other caretakers.

-- To learn to better help parents build trust and closeness with children while they are having fun.
+- To list two ways to better help parents build trust and closeness with children while they are having fun.

 171 Grove St, Auburndale